cm090/rhitweaks/README.md

 ## Features
 ### JavaScript
-CleanSideMenu:
-- Removes old courses from the sidebar.
-Click on "My courses" to set up

 ModifyURL:
 - Redirects to dashboard when on site home and course enrollment pages.
 Add `#bypass` to the end of the URL to avoid redirect.